Whether you have 10 days in Vietnam or a month, spending one day in Hanoi is a must.

 On any Hanoi itinerary, you’ll quickly discover why the Vietnamese capital is one of the top travel destinations in Vietnam.
 Hanoi is known for a rich culture and historic architecture that blends French, Chinese, and Southeast Asian influences.

 Table of Contents

-- Where to go in Hanoi in 24 hours: A complete one-day itinerary
+- Where to go in Hanoi in 24 hours: A complete 1-day itinerary

 - Visit the Tran Quoc Pagoda

 - Visit more royal palaces at Thang Long Imperial Citadel

 - Make way for the train at Hanoi Train Street

 - Fill up on unique local cuisine at Dong Xuan Market

 - Shop for bargains at Hanoi Night Market

 - Watch choreographed performances at Thang Long Water Puppet Theatre

 - Where to stay: The best hotels for 24 hours in Hanoi